Emu Plains: European settlement

 The first British colonizers to visit the area surveyed Emu Plains in August 1790 led by Watkin Tench.
 They named it Emu Island due to the emus they sighted there, and in the mistaken belief that the land was actually an island, which was the result of the occasionally flooded river giving the appearance of it being an island.
 When Governor Lachlan Macquarie toured the area on the 15th of April 1814, he had realized the misconception and was the first to use the name Emu Plains.

 William Cox started building a road over the Blue Mountains from Emu Plains on 18 July 1814.

 A government farm using convict labor was established in 1813 with 1,326 convicts growing local agriculture.
 It closed in 1833.
 The land was sold to establish the village of Emu Plains.

 Emu Ferry Post Office opened on 1 April 1863 and was renamed Emu Plains in 1882.

-In the 1880's the Emu and Prospect Gravel and Road Metal company began removing stones from the Nepean River.
+In the 1880s the Emu and Prospect Gravel and Road Metal company began removing stones from the Nepean River.
 They were turned into concrete and road-base.
 A railway siding, which was to be expanded into a short branch, was first laid in from the Main Western Line at Emu Plains in 1884.
 Railway operations, which included the line's own locomotives, continued until 1967 when only a siding, shunted by government trains, remained.
 All railway operations ceased in 1993.

 Emu Plains has a number of landmark buildings: